 I don’t have anything fancy but these are the essentials:

-- Long-handled spatula and pair of tongs.
+- Long-handled spatula and a pair of tongs.
 Save the short-handled tools for the kitchen.

 - A good wire grill brush.
 When you’re done cooking, crank up the heat, then brush and burn off the worst of the crud before you turn your grill off.
 Don’t end the session with a disgusting grill.
 When you start it up again, run it high for a few moments and brush again.
 And follow the manufacturer's directions for giving it a deep cleaning occasionally.